 Article classification

 Research paper.
-This category covers papers which report on any type of research undertaken by the author(s).
-The research may involve the construction or testing of a model or framework, action research, testing of data, market research or surveys, empirical, scientific or clinical research.
+Reports on any type of research undertaken by the author(s), applying quantitative, qualitative or mixed methods, including: the construction or testing of a model or framework; action research; testing of data, market research or surveys; empirical, scientific or clinical research.

 All Figures should be of high quality, legible and numbered consecutively with arabic numerals.
 Graphics may be supplied in colour to facilitate their appearance on the online database.